manadart/Enflow/README.md

 ### Models

-Note: It is no longer necessary to mark models with the ```IModel<T>``` interface.
+Note: It is no longer necessary to mark types with the ```IModel<T>``` interface.
 This has been removed - Enflow is now much more versatile.

 ### State Rules